Laser Tattoo Removal in Singapore

-Our in-house doctor, Dr. Tyng Tan, will make a thorough evaluation of your skin and your tattoo to determine the required number of treatment sessions you will to achieve the best results and leave your skin ink-free with a clean canvass.
+Our in-house doctor, Dr. Tyng Tan, will make a thorough evaluation of your skin and your tattoo to determine the required number of treatment sessions you will to achieve the desired results and leave your skin ink-free with a clean canvas.

 Frequently Asked Questions (FAQ’s)

 The laser emits a light that is delivered in nanosecond pulses.
 The sensation on each pulse can be described as similar to a snap of a rubber band.
 However, it is more tolerable than the tattoo application.
 A topical numbing cream will be applied to the area to alleviate any pain or discomfort that you may feel during the actual procedure.
 A cooling agent will also be applied to the area immediately after the procedure to soothe it.
 This will then be covered in a bandage or patch while it is still sensitive.

 2. Will it leave a scar?